HenSch90/SiD/Modul-D2_Studiensituation.md

 is:.

-it1: (ssrilern1): … Erlerntes mit gesellschaftlichen Problemen oder Aufgaben verknüpft?
+it1: (ssrilern1): … Erlerntes mit gesellschaftlichen Problemen verknüpft?

 .